How To Incorporate TikTok Into Your Marketing Strategy

 What audience are you hoping to reach on TikTok?
 Is it on the platform?

-Before creating content and investing in TikTok, ensure you understand TikTok demographics and how much of your audience is active on the app.
+Before creating content or investing in TikTok, ensure you understand its demographics and the share of your audience that is active on the app.

-Though TikTok has a lot of active teen members, that doesn’t mean you should avoid it if your audience is slightly older.
-In general, the next age group eventually follows what the teens are doing, which includes TikTok.
+While TikTok has many active teen members, that doesn’t mean you should avoid it if your audience is slightly older.
+In general, the next age group eventually follows what teens are doing, including TikTok.

 A little research goes a long way in determining how much overlap you have between your current social media platforms and TikTok.
 Of course, you may also come across similar audiences interested in your brand.

 For example, a teacher on LinkedIn may be interested in a gamified driver’s ed app for teen drivers, as would a parent on Facebook.
-Then, if the teen is on TikTok, you’re hitting several wide sections of your audience within your social media strategy.
+Then, if the teen is on TikTok, you’re reaching several broad segments of your audience through your social media strategy.

 3. Use TikTok Ads